 Out-of-pocket costs: The part you pay for your medicines is either called a copay or coinsurance.
 The amount depends on the plan you've chosen.
 You may pay more for some drugs than others, such as brand-name drugs.

 Costs in the donut hole: If you and your drug plan spend a certain amount on medicines, you'll have a gap in your drug coverage, which is often called the donut hole.
-In 2017, once you and your drug plan have spent $3,700 on covered drugs, you are in the donut hole.
+In 2019, once you and your drug plan have spent $3,820 on covered drugs, you are in the donut hole.5

-While in the donut hole, in 2017 you will pay 40% of the cost for a brand-name medicine.
-This will steadily decrease until it reaches 25% in 2020.
-Although you only pay 40% of the cost of a brand-name drug, 90% of the cost is added to the maximum spending limit.
+While in the donut hole, in 2019 you will pay 25% of the cost for a brand-name medicine and 37% for the cost of a generic medication.
+Although you only pay 25% of the cost of a brand-name drug, 90% of the cost is added to the maximum spending limit.
 That's a bonus because you only pay a discounted price for a brand-name drug, but you get "credit" for a larger amount.
 That means you'll reach the maximum more quickly, when Medicare will start sharing the costs with you again.

-Costs after the donut hole: Once you’ve spent $4,950 in out-of-pocket costs in 2017, you are out of the coverage gap.
+Costs after the donut hole: Once you’ve spent $5,100 in out-of-pocket costs in 2019, you are out of the coverage gap.
 When Medicare starts paying again, it's called catastrophic coverage.
-Then, you only have to pay a small copay or coinsurance toward your prescription drug costs for the rest of the year.
-In 2017, for generic medicines, you'll pay 5% of the drug's cost or $3.30, whichever is higher.
-For brand-name drugs, you'll pay 5% of the drug's cost or $8.25, whichever is higher.
+Then, you only have to pay a small coinsurance toward your prescription drug costs for the rest of the year.
+For 2019, this coinsurance is 5% of the cost of the drug.

 Medicare Advantage (Part C)